 Acute Vs Chronic Pain : A study of muscle control in low back pain patients

 The paper looked specifically at different muscle conditioning approaches to different stages of low back pain with the outcome that endurance style of exercises similar to that used in Pilates was most effective in changing pain levels.

 Low Back Pain in the Athlete

-The paper looked at the biomechanics or how certain types of movement patterns in a sport were instrumental in causing certain low back injuries and how these patterns could be predictors utilized for prevention and management of low back pain injury.
+The paper looked at the biomechanics of how certain types of movement patterns in a sport were instrumental in causing certain low back injuries and how these patterns could be predictors utilised for prevention and management of low back pain injury.